MoonPoet/xaprb-src/content/slides/index-postgresql-database-postgresconf-2018/index.md

 ---
 # What About Starting From 70?

 The index is more than a plain copy.
-It's organized in **seekable ranges.**
+It’s organized in **seekable ranges.**

 --